 A crosstab is a table that summarizes the relationship between two categorical variables.

-The following step-by-step example explains how to create a crosstab in Excel.
+The following example shows how to do so in practice.

 - A total of 6 players are on team A